freesmartphone/freesmartphone.github.io/docs/specifications.md

 # Specifications

-The purpose of the D-Bus interface specifications is to provide interoperatibility between implementations.
+The purpose of the freesmartphone.org.* D-Bus interface specifications is to provide interoperatibility between implementations and a reliable API contract between all processes.

 ## Active

-For details, please see our automatically generated docs at [TODO: UNDER CONSTRUCTION]()
+For details, please see our automatically generated docs that follow right after this page.

 ## Brainstorming